 Table of Contents

 Introduction: What Is International Relations and Why Study Them?

 Chapter 4.
 Neoliberalism

 Chapter 5.
 English School

 What’s Next?
 An Epilogue

 Mykola Kapitonenko, PhD, is an Associate Professor at the Institute of International Relations of Kyiv National Taras Shevchenko University.
-He’s also a Director to the Center of International Studies, an NGO, specializing at regional security studies and foreign policy of Ukraine.
-He has been invited as a visiting professor to the University of Iowa, and was teaching at the Diplomatic Academy of the Ministry of Foreign Affairs of Ukraine.
-Since 2015 Mykola has been co-editing UA: Ukraine Analytica.
+He is also a Director of the Center of International Studies, an NGO, specializing in regional security studies and foreign policy of Ukraine.
+He has been invited as a visiting professor to the University of Iowa, and has taught at the Diplomatic Academy of the Ministry of Foreign Affairs of Ukraine.
+Since 2015, Mykola has been co-editing UA: Ukraine Analytica.
 In 2012 he was a winner of the State Prize of Ukraine in Science and Technology.